CartoDB/carto-react/docs/api-reference/widgets.md

 </dd>
 </dl>

-## LayerTypes
+## SourceTypes

-Enum for the different types of @deck.gl/carto layers
+Enum for the different types of @deck.gl/carto sources

 **Kind**: global enum
 **Read only**: true